PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Pipeboxes.md

 }
 ```

-This configuration can be created at run time and serialized for later use like any other application setting.
-See the example that loads the configuration:
+The configuration can be created at runtime or deserialized from file, just like any other application configuration.
+The following example shows how to load the configuration using a JSON file:

 ```csharp
 string json = File.ReadAllText("PipeboxConfig.json");